Not A Fan

 As Christ makes His way to Jerusalem the crowds are gathering around to hear the teachings of this young influential rabbi.
 He has already taught such amazing lesson, blessed are the peacemakers, love your neighbors, do unto others, love God.
 You can sense the excitement as the crowd presses in to hear the next great insight that would come; but the words the crowd hears on this day were unlike any others they had ever heard.
 If anyone comes to Me and does not hate his father and mother, wife and children, brothers and sisters, yes, and his own life also, he cannot be My disciple.

-That must have floored them, did the one who spoke so eloquently about love change His mind.
+That must have floored them, Jesus had been speaking so eloquently about love has He changed His mind.
 Did He really go from love your enemies, to hate your mother.
 Love those you barely know, and hate those you know best?
 It was unnerving.
 I mean He’s not discussing something that’s relatively insignificant or trivial.
 He’s not talking about in-laws, He’s talking about flesh and blood, He’s talking about, I carried you for nine months, my feet swelled to the size of bedroom slippers, and I was in heavy labor for a week and a half.
 Is that who I am called to hate?

-The problem with this theory is that you can’t find those categories in the Bible.
-Jesus says if you are a part time Christian, then you have deceived yourself and you are at best a fan.
+Now Jesus stands up in front of this crowd and says an very politically incorrect thing: if you are not willing to give up everything this world has to offer in order to have a relationship with Him then you have deceived yourself; you’re are nothing more than a fan.
 If you claim to wear His name then you are claiming to be a follower, and Jesus says that true followers must give up everything to follow where He leads.
 I don’t know how to twist that to say something else, It’s pretty clear when Jesus says, no one can become my disciple without giving up everything for me.

+I’m pretty sure that didn’t sit real well with the large crowds that were following Jesus that day.
+Up to this point they liked Him, they wanted to hear what He had to say, and if you asked them they would have told you that they were followers of His.
 They were willing and even anxious to follow Jesus providing the cost was not to high or the demands too great.
-They were willing to go to church, pray, sing, put some money in the collection plate, but don’t ask for too much.
-They wanted Jesus to solve their money problems, relationship problems, health problems; but they probably got disillusioned when following Jesus didn’t make everything gumdrops and lollipops.
+They were willing to go to church, pray, sing, put some money in the collection plate, but that’s as far as we go with that.
+They wanted Jesus to solve their money problems, relationship problems, health problems; but they probably got disillusioned when following Jesus didn’t make everything gumdrops, lollipops, unicorns, and rainbows.
 This large crowd was filled with casual fans and not committed followers.

-Next we need to understand this morning that To be a disciple of Jesus you must be committed to Him above everything else.
+That’s why Jesus is very clear here, there is no political spin.
+Jesus needs us to understand that if you are going To be a disciple of Jesus you must be committed to Him above everything else.

-Let’s go back to verse 26, but this time I want to read it out of the New Living Translation: If you want to be my follower you must love me more than your own father and mother, wife and children, brothers and sisters—yes, more than your own life.
+Let’s go back to verse 26, Remember that Scott read out of the New Century Translation: If you want to be my follower you must love me more than your own father and mother, wife and children, brothers and sisters—yes, more than your own life.
 Otherwise, you cannot be my disciple.

-Christ was not looking for affection as much as He was looking for loyalty, to whom do we owe our primary allegiance, to our family or to Christ?
+Christ was not looking for affection as much as He was looking for loyalty.
+He was asking who holds your primary allegiance, your family or Christ?
 The premise is laid down in Matthew 6:24: No one can serve two masters.
 For you will hate one and love the other, or be devoted to one and despise the other.
 A disciple cannot serve God and his job, or God and his family, or God and himself.
 If God is not in first place then God is in the wrong place.

 Followers are called to be faithful with everything that God gives them.
-Our family, our friends, our job our health, our money, our talents, everything we have, was given to us by God and all He asks in return is that we make Him our first priority, and give Him our best.
+We often forget that God has given us everything, our family, our friends, our job our health, our money, our talents, everything we have, was given to us by God.
+Now God says don’t fall into the temptation of looking at the creation and forgetting about the one who created.
+It’s not the creation that deserves your allegiance, We must make the Creator our first priority, and give Him our best.

-We serve God spam when we offer Him our left over money, time, and talents.
+I know some of you will object and say that you like Spam, but have you ever looked at what’s in this stuff?
+Half of the stuff I can’t pronounce and the other things, like pig lips, I don’t want to.
+Spam is made from the leftover parts.
+Jesus is warning us that we can get comfortable and start to take God and His gifts for granted.
+Instead of giving Him our best we serve God the spam or leftovers in our life.
+We offer Him our left over money, time, and talents.
 We are willing to give God the filler, the worst part of what we have, that is provided we don’t need it.
 Does that sound like So no one can become my disciple without giving up everything for me?

 If we are going to be the type of Christian that Christ wants us to be it will have to effect our entire life.
 It isn’t just supposed to affect our behavior on Sunday morning it is supposed to have a direct, dramatic impact on our entire life, Monday through Sunday, day in and day out, 24 hours a day; it is supposed to be a life changing experience.

-Thirdly this morning we need to understand that To be a disciple of Jesus you must be committed to Him above everything else.
+Which brings us to our third point this morning and that is To be a disciple of Jesus you must be committed to Him above everything else.

 Following Jesus will interfere with your closest relationships, this is not some hypothetical situation.
-I believe that in the states we have it to easy, and that has hurt the church.
-There are places in this world where following Jesus means losing everything.
+Maybe it’s too easy to be a Christian in The Model City, I mean what has it actually cost you to follow Jesus?
+There are places in this world where choosing Jesus means losing everything.
 The first person I ever baptized was a young man named Elio Cho, in Belize.
 We were at the river watching someone put on Christ when Elio jumped in the water, saying he was ready to give his life to Christ.
 While that may not sound fantastic, what we learned later was that Elio’s family disowned him, because of his decision.
-He told his family he wanted to follow Jesus and at that moment to his family he died.
+He told his family he wanted to follow Jesus and at that moment he was considered dead to his family.
 In the face of losing everything, Elio was willing to give his life to the Messiah that first gave His life for him.

 Jesus must come before our closest relationships, personal desires, goals, interests, and even needs.
 Following Christ comes before our bank accounts, public image, and jobs.
 If following Jesus means forfeiting these things, then we must be willing to do that.
 Again this is not a hypothetical situation.
 Following Jesus will many times mean making such sacrifices.